KKubesh/multipotentialife/README.md

 Emilie Wapnick introduced the topic of multipotentialite and showed that we are passionate and don't always follow in one direct path as we are interested in various areas throughout our life.
 The goal is to help others show how their multipotentialite lifestyle has lead them to the person they are today.

 ## Change Log for 30 day challenge
+#### Friday, Nov 8th, 2019
+- Updated the project on my own personal computer.
+- Added in Material UI.
+- Added in Font Awesome Icons for future styling.
+- Plan to do all coding on my personal computer since commits/pushes are showing up under work github account.

 #### Thursday, Nov 7th, 2019
 - Added in logic to change the question.
 - Removed console logs.